 But God is all-loving and desires for every single person to have a relationship with Him.
 That is why we were created.
-From the book of Genesis in the beginning of the Bible it describes how God made all things via just saying words, He is that powerful.
+From the book of Genesis at the beginning of the Bible, it describes how God made all things by just saying words, He is that powerful.
 But He desires the opportunity to have a relationship with everyone that He created.
 We who were created in the very same image as God, just like Him, we all want friends and have a desire for positive relationships with other people.
 It is how God designed it.

 My lightbulb moment contrasts the Bird on a Wire puzzle:

 God’s power flows in a constant state, steady, steadfast, filled with love and power.